veeso/FlapQML/README.md

 - **charSequence**: is the sequence of strings/characters the flap can display, the argument is a string array (can be a string of single character too e.g. "0123456789", the component will transform it then in ['0','1','2'...])
 - **newChar**: the new character the flap will display
 - **force**: normally if the currently displayed character is the same of newChar the flap won't move.
 If set to true will force the flap to flip anyway

+### Documentation

+These are the properties supported by the Flap component.

+- **flapWidth**: Total width of the Flap component in pixel
+- **flapHeight**: Height of a flap section of the Flap component.
+The total Height of the flap component will be flapHeight * 2.
+- **flapFontSize**: Pixel size of the Flap text.
+Consider to set it about flapHeight * 1.4
+- **flapFontFamily**: the font family used by the Flap component.
+The original font used by the Solari board is very similiar to Helvetica, so I suggest you going with that.
+- **flapText**: The current flap text.
+It changes when you flip the component.
+- **flapAnimDuration**: the duration of a flip animation in milliseconds.
+- **brightColor**: Color of the upper part of the flip gradient.
+- **midColor**: Color of the middle part of the flip gradient.
+- **darkColor**: Color of the lowest part of the flip gradient.
+- **backgroundColor**: Background color applied to the little rectangle between the flaps.

 ### Example